MarcoFabbri-F4E/SCtools/docs/source/csv_workflow.rst

 .. attention::

-    Before running this script the CAD shoudl have been prepared with the :ref:`Prepare CAD` script.
+    Before running this script the CAD should have been prepared with the :ref:`Prepare CAD` script.

 .. warning::